 Most precisely, in our religion like everything has a purpose, knowledge also serves a higher purpose.
 It is just not limited to just titles and degrees and some worldly achievement yet it can only bear fruits if we spend it wisely and for the purpose of benefiting mankind.
 That Ph.
 D doesn’t mean anything if it is just meant to be written on our tombstones once we pass away.
 It can truly leave a lasting mark if we make our knowledge worthwhile, make it ever lasting by teaching it to others and spending it in the most productive manner.
 Imagine if all those days of hard work, endless efforts, and sleepless nights earned us nothing but mere recognition of Ph.
 D or M.D or an engineer or a hafiz or a Sheikh or an Imam.
 Was that the real purpose behind all these struggles?

-It is true that in these days we have numerous titles and people full of information and encyclopedias but the stark reality is, there are very few who has taken their information to the next level.There are only handful of people who make their knowledge ever breeding which is the essence of our religion.
-Ironically, we observe that a single particle is not wasted in our ecosystem then how come tons and tons of knowledge can stay worthless and meaningless.
-Since when the very purpose of knowledge can only be to make a fancy name tag once you are bones and brittle.
+It is true that in today we have numerous prestigious titles, knowledgeable people and encyclopedias but the stark reality is, there are very few who have taken their knowledge to the next level.There are only handful of people who make their knowledge ever lasting which is the essence of our religion.
+Ironically, we may observe that not a single particle is wasted in our ecosystem yet there is an abundance of knowledge and information that remain meaningless and worthless.
+Since when has the purpose of knowledge been merely to display a fancy and prestigious name tag when you are six feet under?

-That leads to the fact that what legacy we all are leaving behind whether it is from our wealth, talent or knowledge.
-As the verses of Surah Yaseen beautifully captures the idea in these words:
+That leads to the fact that what legacy we all are leaving behind?
+Is it our wealth, talent or knowledge?
+These verses of Surah Yaseen beautifully captures the idea in these words:

 Indeed, it is We who bring the dead to life and record what they have put forth and what they left behind, and all things We have enumerated in a clear register.